amigatronic/pdf2resin/README.md

 - Special thanks to [sn4k3](https://github.com/sn4k3) and the [UVtools](https://github.com/sn4k3/UVtools) project for making multi-format slicer file conversion possible.
 - Thanks to the [Poppler](https://gitlab.freedesktop.org/poppler/poppler) project for `pdftoppm`, used for high-resolution PDF rasterization.
+- Thanks to [oschwartz10612](https://github.com/oschwartz10612) for maintaining [poppler-windows](https://github.com/oschwartz10612/poppler-windows), the prebuilt Windows binaries this project relies on for `pdftoppm`.